RAUC

 After cyptographically verifying the bundle, RAUC will now determine the active slots by looking at the rauc.slot variable.
 Then, it can select the target slot for the update image from the inactive slots.

 When the update is installed completely, we just need to restart the system.
 U-Boot will then try to boot the newly installed rootfs.
-The updated slot will be automatically marked good if the boot process were successful.
+The updated slot will be automatically marked good if the boot process was successful.

 Custom partitioning and system.conf

-We decided to setup a redundant system with bootfs, bootfsB, rootfs, rootfsB, userfs, userfsB.
 If you want to change this, you can edit the uuu.auto script in your deploy directory.

 For more informations, please refer to RAUC partitioning